All India Institute of Medical Sciences, Delhi: Ghaziabad Extension campus

-AIIMS (New Delhi) Campus Redevelopment Master plan 2019
+AIIMS (Delhi) Campus Redevelopment Master plan 2019

-In February 2019 The Union Cabinet chaired by Prime Minister of India has given 'in principle' approval to the Implementation of Master Plan to convert All India Institute of Medical Sciences (AIIMS), New Delhi into a world class Medical University.
+In February 2019 The Union Cabinet chaired by Prime Minister of India has given 'in principle' approval to the Implementation of Master Plan to convert All India Institute of Medical Sciences (AIIMS), Delhi into a world class Medical University.

 The visualization at the time of institute's construction (in 1950s) was for a limited number of patients.
 The medical institute was established as a tertiary-care centre, but now it has turned into a primary care centre.
 Over time, the requirement has increased manifold.
 The upcoming master plan will now have a vision for the next decade.